Walker's Strings Ltd

-We provide tuition on the violin, viola, cello, double bass and piano in our first floor teaching studios.
+We provide tuition on strings, woodwind and keyboard in our first floor teaching studios.

 All of our lessons are provided by highly qualified and experienced teachers and the first 30 minutes is free.
 To book in with one of our teachers call Maurice on 01260 400762, email us at [email protected] or contact us through the contact form.